jsavin/userscripts/README.md

 To use them, you'll need to install the Tampermonkey browser plugin, which you can find at https://www.tampermonkey.net/

+**How to install**: Once you have the Tampermonkey plugin installed, click the Direct Link to any of these scripts, and Tampermonkey will offer to install them for you.
+When I make updates, Tampermonkey will be able to detect the update and load the latest version.

 ## JIRA Assignee Quick Filter Menu